(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 jobs, stock options, chauffeured limousines, palatial homes,

-it to be in the company's best interest to buy back the raider's
+quite consistently find it to be in the company's best interest

-stock holdings for a price well above current market prices, in
+to buy back the raider's stock holdings for a price well above

-exchange for a promise by the raider to go away and pick on
+current market prices, in exchange for a promise by the raider

-company is frequently referred to as "greenmail," perhaps
+extracted from the target company is frequently referred to as

-somewhat less savory cousin, blackmail.
+payment to its somewhat less savory cousin, blackmail.

 In Wall Street Raider, a "greenmail" buyback can be made